gosuri/gosuri.github.io/_posts/2015-03-05-automating-a-multi-tiered-application-securely-on-aws-with-docker-and-terraform.md

 title: Automating a multi-tiered application securely on AWS with Docker and Terraform
 ---

-> This is a copy of the [originial article](https://www.airpair.com/aws/posts/ntiered-aws-docker-terraform-guide#LXCaODz2cklfBubq.01), published on [AirPair](http://www.airpair.com).
+> This article was originally published on [AirPair](https://www.airpair.com/aws/posts/ntiered-aws-docker-terraform-guide#LXCaODz2cklfBubq.01)

 Data, a crucial part of any infrastructure, is particularly vulnerable while traveling over the Internet.
 Securing its transportation is a fundamental requirement for establishing a trusted network.